This is a continuation of the series of posts on Effective Progressive Coalitions. Those posts include:

 What do most elected office-holders want?

-One of the most powerful incentives is removal of something they want.
+One of the most powerful incentives is taking away something they want.
 So what do electeds want?
 Mostly their job and the perks that come with it.
 This why they fear primaries.

 But there’s more than one way to threaten a politician’s job.
 Politicians depend in large part on their reputation and their “brand” — the USP (unique selling point, in sales terms) — that allows them to fund-raise and stay in office.
 Their money may come in the back door, but they still have to sell their soap to the voters.